jywu20/Notes/Computer Science/Circuit/HDL.md

 It's often the case that two independent loops are *not* implemented in parallel, possibly because if they are to be implemented in parallel, the resulting state machine will contain too many states.
-Vitis HLS provides a "data flow" pragma that results in multitasking that enables multitasking.
+Vitis HLS provides a "data flow" pragma that enables multitasking.
 In [the documentation of Vitis HLS](https://docs.amd.com/r/en-US/ug1399-vitis-hls/Control-driven-Task-level-Parallelism), this type of parallelism is known as *control-driven task-level parallelism*.